Top 10 Interesting Facts About The Celts

 4. Red hair gene

-According to the second theory, it is believed that southwest Norway might well be the place of origin for the red hair gene, which has subsequently been spread in the British Isles and Western Europe along with the incursions of the Norsemen during the early Middle Ages.
+According to the second theory, it is believed that southwestern Norway might well be the place of origin for the red hair gene, which has subsequently been spread to the British Isles and Western Europe along with the incursions of the Norsemen during the early Middle Ages.
 Regardless of the exact geographic origin, red hair is caused by a genetic mutation, specifically the MC1R gene.
 Carriers of this gene are mainly found in Ireland and Scotland, where they both account for almost 13% of the total population.

 Although there’s no evidence that could certainly indicate the primordial geographic origin of the Celts, it is known from Ancient Greek and Latin texts that they mostly resided in Western Europe (in Brittany, the Iberian peninsula as well as the British Isles) and on the course of the river Danube before eventually expanding eastward (namely to Central and Eastern Europe) throughout Late Antiquity.

 1. The Celts overtook the Romans in several regards

-Although Romans are credited for building the first roads in Europe, The Celts actually overtook them at this chapter given the fact that they built a large network of wooden roads in many places throughout Europe several centuries ahead of the Romans.
-This route of wooden roads would ensure the fact that the Celtic settlements traded with each other.
+Although Romans are credited for building the first roads in Europe, The Celts actually overtook them at this chapter given the fact that they built a large network of wooden roads in many places throughout Europe several centuries earlier.
+This route of wooden roads would ensure the fact that Celtic settlements traded with each other.

 Additionally, when it comes to women’s rights, the Celts were ahead of the Romans as well.
 Women had more rights in the Celtic society than in the Roman one.
-Thus, they were able of owning land, detain power and social status and last but not least, divorce if they wished to.
-However, when it comes to ancient warfare, the Celts were subsequently subdued by the invading incursions of the Roman legions in places such as Gaul or ancient Britain.
+Thus, they were able of owning land, detaining power and social status and, last but not least, even divorce if they wished so.
+However, when it comes to ancient warfare, the Celts were subsequently subdued by the invading Roman legions in regions such as Gaul or ancient Britain.

 Documentation sources and external links: